apollographql/apollo-link/docs/source/installation.md

 <h2 id="graphiql">GraphiQL</h2>

-GraphiQL provides a simple way of testing a link.
+GraphiQL provides a great way to document and use your GraphQL API and Apollo Link works great with it!

 ```js
 import React from 'react';